coreorm/coreorm/tests/README.md

     mkdir tmp;chmod 775 tmp;
 ```

-*** to test dynamodb, please follow amazon's guideline to create a user that have full access to
+*** to test dynamodb ***, please follow amazon's guideline to create a user that have full access to
 ```test-user-data``` table, also ensure that in your aws credentials setting, have an entry named ```coreorm-test```
 Example:
 ```